School of Psychology Home

 » Community & Clinics

-How can I participate in research?
+How can I do a PhD in Psychology?

 Visual search for schematic emotional faces: Angry faces are more than crosses